zdsman/fsetgrp-api/README.md

 ```
 { 'GroupAttributeInfo' : {
     'GroupName' : 'string',
+    'GroupDescription' : 'string',
     'GroupFri' : 'string'
     }
 }
 ```
 #### Details
 - **GroupName** - New name of the group
+- **Description** - The new description
 - **GroupFri** - FRI of the group

 #### Enabling Assignments